shidi1985/academic-kickstart/content/home/awards.md

 2007	Outstanding Graduate of Shaan Xi Province (top 1%)

-2006  Tang Wenzhi Scholarship (Highest Honor in Xi'an Jiaotong University, only awarded to 13/20,000 undergraduates 200-2006)
+2006  Tang Wenzhi Scholarship (Highest Honor at Xi'an Jiaotong University, only awarded to 13 out of 20,000 undergraduates 2005-2006)

 2004-2007	A total of four Scholarships from XJTU (all for top <1%) (BMW Scholarship, ZhongJiaoTongLi Scholarship, SiYuan Scholarship 1st Prize, Freshman Scholarship 1st Prize)